Christian Bale and Matt Damon in winning form for real-life racing romp Ford v Ferrari

-New racing movie Ford v Ferrari is like a race car.
-It has all the same parts as the others.
-It follows the exact same track.
-But it shows that if you tune it just right and put the right people behind the wheel, it goes like hell.
+New racing movie Ford v Ferrari follows similar formulas and offers similar thrills as other racing films.
+But like a successful race car, it shows that if you tune a movie just right and put the right people behind the wheel, it goes like hell.

 The film is called Ford v Ferrari, but that's not really an accurate title, because the battle between Ford and Ferrari is only the framework of this true story.
 In the UK, restrictions on brand names mean the film's called Le Mans '66, but that isn't quite accurate either, because the famous 24-hour endurance race is merely what lies at the end of the road.